measurement-factory/squid-notes/architecture.md

 https://github.com/squid-cache/squid/pull/187#issuecomment-387092785

-thumbX: If you do not need to change a line, do not change it just to polish it (e.g., to remove HERE or replace NULLs).
+thumbX{pr-polish-unchanged}: If you do not need to change a line, do not change it just to polish it (e.g., to remove HERE or replace NULLs).

 If you polished a line because it needed to be changed but then those changes were reverted, revert the polishing as well -- internal code gyrations do not matter.

-See also: thumbW(If you have to change a...)
+See also: thumb_ref{pr-polish-changed}.

 Original Context:
 http://bugs.squid-cache.org/show_bug.cgi?id=4857#c7

-thumbX: If you have to change a source code line for some PR-related reason, then do apply basic cleanup changes as well (e.g., HERE removal and NULL replacement).
+thumbX{pr-polish-changed}: If you have to change a source code line for some PR-related reason, then do apply basic cleanup changes as well (e.g., HERE removal and NULL replacement).

 This rule does not apply to automated source code changes, of course.
 Scripts may polish what they change if it is easy to do so, but it is unreasonable to expect every source code formatting or modernizing script to make every polishing touch a human would apply.

-See also: thumbW(If you do not need to change a line...)
+See also: thumb_ref{pr-polish-unchanged}.

 Original Context:
 http://bugs.squid-cache.org/show_bug.cgi?id=4857#c7

-thumbX: If Squid can generate the right blocking message, use Squid (instead of the eCAP or ICAP service) to generate the right blocking message.
+thumbX{adapt-block-by-squid}: If Squid can generate the right blocking message, then use Squid to generate the right blocking message.

+... instead of the eCAP or ICAP service for blocking message generation.

 This rule can be derived from the general "do not reinvent the wheel" rule or even the [DRY] rule.
 If Squid can do something well, let it do it.

+See also: thumb_ref{adapt-where}.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2018-June/018374.html

-thumbX: Function definitions, including templated function definitions in header files should use the `inline` keyword.
+thumbX{style-fun-inline-hdr}: Function definitions in header files should use the `inline` keyword.

+This rule covers templated function definitions and specializations.

 This rule can be derived from the SF.2 ["headers may not contain non-inline function definitions"] rule from the C++ Core Guidelines.